 Student involvement in the process of evaluating the strengths, weaknesses and possible programs for growth of local churches.
-The principles of church growth are empirically applied
+The principles of church growth are empirically applied to an existing church, using the sociological research methods of case study.

-EVAN 550 Church Growth IV: Church Planting 3 hours
+EVAN 550 Church Growth IV: Church Planting